 For one of the best panoramic views of Austin, climb the 102 steps to the top of Mount Bonnell.
 It’s the perfect spot for a spring break picnic, a sunset photo op, or simply admiring the breathtaking scenery of the Colorado River, Lake Austin and the city skyline.
 It’s one of the highest points in the city with the most rewarding (and Instagram-worthy) panoramic landscapes, especially at sunset.

-While renting a kayak or paddleboard can be pricey, you can explore Lady Bird Lake for free by walking or biking along the Ann and Roy Butler Hike-and-Bike Trail.
-This 10-mile loop offers gorgeous views of the water, the city skyline, and downtown Austin.
+While renting a kayak or paddleboard can be pricey, you can explore Lady Bird Lake for free by walking or biking along the Ann and Roy Butler Hike-and-Bike Trail, which offers a variety of fun spring break activities.
+This 10-mile loop provides gorgeous views of the water, the city skyline, and downtown Austin.

-If you visit the lake in the evening, you may even witness the majestic Congress Avenue Bridge bats taking flights at sunset, a truly captivating spectacle that begins in the spring!
+If you visit the lake in the evening, you may even witness the majestic Congress Avenue Bridge bats taking flights at sunset

 Tour Texas History for Free at the Texas State Capitol